 - some chemicals (oxidising materials), which can provide a fire with additional oxygen and so help it burn.
-These chemicals should be identified on their container (and Control of Substances Hazardous to Health data sheet. see Figure 4) by the manufacturer or supplier who can advise as to their safe use and storage; - oxygen supplies from cylinder storage - OXIDISING and piped systems, e.g. oxygen used in welding processes; and Figure 4: Label on oxidising materials • pyrotechnics (fireworks), which
+These chemicals should be identified on their container (and Control of Substances Hazardous to Health data sheet, see Figure 4) by the manufacturer or supplier who can advise as to their safe use and storage; - oxygen supplies from cylinder storage and piped systems, e.g. oxygen used in welding processes; and - pyrotechnics (fireworks), which contain oxidising materials and need to be treated with great care.